Increment and decrement operators

-Increment and decrement operators are unary operators that add or subtract one, to or from their operand, respectively.
+Increment and decrement operators are unary operators that increase or decrease their operand by one.

-They are commonly implemented in imperative programming languages.
+They are commonly found in imperative programming languages.
 C-like languages feature two versions (pre- and post-) of each operator with slightly different semantics.

 In languages syntactically derived from B (including C and its various derivatives), the increment operator is written as ++ and the decrement operator is written as --.
 Several other languages use inc(x) and dec(x) functions.

 The increment operator increases, and the decrement operator decreases, the value of its operand by 1.
 The operand must have an arithmetic or pointer data type, and must refer to a modifiable data object.
 Pointers values are increased (or decreased) by an amount that makes them point to the next (or previous) element adjacent in memory.

 In languages that support both versions of the operators: